hujhax/austin-improv-wiki/Performers/Cody Dearing.md

 ## History
 Cody moved to Austin, TX in 2005 to attend film school at the University of Texas.

-He was first introduced to the AIC when his sketch show "No Astronauts Allowed" played at [[The Hideout Theatre]] as part of the Lone Start Sketch festival.
+He was first introduced to the AIC when his sketch show "No Astronauts Allowed" played at [[Theatres/The Hideout Theatre|The Hideout Theatre]] as part of the Lone Start Sketch festival.
 The show went on to win the "best of sketch" award.

 Cody took classes and interned for ColdTowne Theater.
 He was a member of the first graduating class of ColdTowne, whose class group became known as JC'sBM.